 Dirt trails have a long history in the park.
 The old trail along the riverbank probably existed in some form before the Europeans arrived in the area.
 This trail runs from the corner of Port Washington and Hampton paralleling the river south to Capitol Drive where it connects to a trail that continues south to North Avenue.
 The trail is heavily used by hikers, birders and runners.
 Because much of this trail is along the river bank, it is subject to periodic flooding which makes the trail unusable and causes erosion.

 The Milwaukee River Greenway Coalition has a goal of establishing a hiking trail available to the public on both sides of the Milwaukee River from the North Avenue dam site to Silver Spring Drive.
 As a member of the coalition, FOE has been active in constructing a sustainable new trail that will not flood on the side of the bluff paralleling the river.
 The Estabrook Park segment was completed in 2015.
-Access to the trail and the river is provided by a number of stairwells which are undergoing repair under FOE sponsorship a well.
+In 2018 the trail was extended by going under the Port Washington Road bridge and the I-43 bridge.
+It continues along the river in Lincoln Park to the bridge that crosses the river on Hampton Avenue.
+Access to the trail in Estabrook and the river is provided by a number of stairwells which are undergoing repair under FOE sponsorship as well.
+It is anticipated that the completion of all restoration of these stairwells will occur in 2019.